 If you are going to write your loved one’s obituary, you might not know where to start.
 Fortunately, we can help.
 Our funeral planning professionals have experience helping families with all of the decisions and planning during this time.
 If you want to write a great obituary for your loved one, these steps may help.

 Most obituaries follow a certain pattern.
 Start by outlining this pattern and then filling in the gaps with the important information.

 - Announce the death.
-This includes the date the descedent passed, his or her age, and a brief description of your loved one.
-For example, “On Thursday, October 12, 2021, John Parsons, loving father and husband, passed away at the age of 81.”
+This includes the date the decedent passed, his or her age, and a brief description of your loved one.
+For example, “On Thursday, October 12, 2021, John Parsons, loving father, and husband passed away at the age of 81.”

 - Make it personal.
 Your loved one was unique and had an extraordinary life.
 Be sure to make his or her obituary personal.
 List any hobbies or accomplishments that help showcase that person’s life was special.